Uber Driver Attacked By Riders; Left On Side Of Road In Dallas' Knox-Henderson Area

 As they arrived, he said he noticed one them taking things from his car and started recording what was happening.
 Then one of the men grabbed his phone.

+He said he then asked them where it was and all he could see was a fast, fist-motion.

+“I did kind of feel like I could die,” Smith said.
+“He was hitting me so hard.
+It crushed this part of my jaw because it hit the street and he kept screaming.”

-Smith said the men left him in the street, but another Uber driver noticed him and came to his aid.
+The men left him in the street, but he said another Uber driver noticed him and came to his aid.

 The incident led to a broken jaw which must remain wired shut for the next six weeks.